HOW TO APPLY TO BE A JUNIOR STAFF MENTOR?

 IMPORTANT DATES FOR WINNIPEG

-September 17, 2018 – Notice of acceptance issued to successful applicants.
+Friday, September 6, 2019 – Notice of acceptance issued to successful applicants.
+Application forms given.

 DON’T LET THE INTERVIEW BE A BARRIER TO YOUR SUCCESS